GlycemicGPT Docs

 When the integration breaks

 If your Tandem account password changes, the platform's credentials become invalid.
 The integration will eventually show as Disconnected.
 Update the password in Settings → Integrations → Tandem.
-(Both directions break at the same time, since they share credentials.)

 If you see Tandem-side errors in the platform logs, sign in at tconnect.tandemdiabetes.com to confirm your account is in good standing.
 If t:connect itself is down or your account is locked, GlycemicGPT can only show what t:connect has.